Jason757/Space-Exploration-Site/README.md

 # Space-Exploration-Site
-A space exploration site homepage using HTML5 and CSS3
+A space exploration website homepage using HTML5 and CSS3